 A hearty beef Wellington with a crisp, buttery pastry is the ultimate Christmas treat.
 Fancy a change from turkey?
 This luxury main is just the thing for a Christmas that is really special.
 Whether it’s a Boxing Day showstopper or a Christmas dinner alternative, beef Wellington is a great choice and can of course be made in advance – result!

-- How to store: If you’re using fresh or homemade pastry you can store in the freezer for up to 2 months in advance, un-cooked.
-If you’ve used already made pastry or you’ve cooked your Wellington, store in the fridge up to 2 days in advance.
+• How to store: If you're using fresh or homemade pastry you can store it in the freezer for up to 2 months in advance, un-cooked.
+If you've used already made pastry - or you've cooked your Wellington - store it in the fridge up to 2 days in advance.

 Get the recipe: Gordon Ramsay’s beef Wellington

-Come and see some more of our classic Wellingtons here!
+Come and see some more of our beef recipes here

 Dinner: Roast potatoes